KAMRON-DEVELOPER/linux-setup/k3s/README.md

 > **IMPORTANT**: The `token_reviewer_jwt` must be from a ServiceAccount with `system:auth-delegator` role.
 > Using the `cert-manager` SA will cause "permission denied" errors because it can't call the TokenReview API.
+> there is no flag like `--serviceaccount=...` But!
+> The vault-reviewer in this command is the ServiceAccount name.
+The command is specifically creating a token for that ServiceAccount.

 ### 8.4 Create Vault Role for cert-manager